Credit Score vs. FICO Score What’s the Difference?

 What is a Credit Score?

-A credit score is a three-digit number that reflects your creditworthiness.
-It's based on information in your credit report, which is a detailed summary of your financial history.
-Your credit score can affect whether you're approved for a loan, the interest rate you'll pay on a loan, and even whether you can rent an apartment.
-That's why it's important to understand what goes into your credit score and how you can improve it.
+A credit score is a three-digit figure indicating your creditworthiness.
+It's based on data from your credit report, a thorough overview of your financial past.
+Your credit score can influence your loan approval, the loan interest rate paid, and even whether you can rent an apartment.
+Understanding what goes into your credit score and how you could raise it is so crucial.

 The Differences: Credit Score vs. FICO Score